dlazesz/bredxbred/README.md

   called 'compat' and it is still a default.
 * Made it possible to specify job_id (-j option) by an integer.
-Based on this number bred allocates ports to be used and now you can use bred multiple times in a command line connecting them pipes.
+Based on this number bred allocates ports to be used and now you can use bred multiple times in a command line connecting them with pipes.
 * Made it possible to specify base port.
 * Added 'sort_opt' option to be able to make sort commands use it.
 This is useful e.g., when you want to sort the output by a numeric field.
 Use "-s '-n'"